-REAR SUPENSION
+REAR SUSPENSION

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

-Fig. 1 Rear Suspension
+Fig 1 Rear Suspension

 In the following text, there are references to removing/installing hardware (nuts, bolts, screws, washers, etc.).
 Hardware that is removed must always be installed in its original position unless otherwise specified.
 Non specified torques are shown in the table contained in Section A.